-The operational human resources team regularly provides training and guidance for managers on the application of the Trust's Disciplinary policy and is arranging specialist MHPS training in 2021.
-For all training delivered we utilise formal evaluation mechanisms which help to inform future training decisions.
-Alongside this we actively encourage and promote this training amongst managers who are new to their role, less experienced or for whom we believe there may be an issue in relation to confidence, proficiency or a requirement for knowledge refresh.
+The operational People Team will regularly provide training and guidance for managers on the application of the Trust's Disciplinary Policy.
+For all training delivered we will utilise formal evaluation mechanisms which help to inform future training decisions.
+Alongside this we will actively encourage and promote this training amongst managers who are new to their role, less experienced or for whom we believe there may be an issue in relation to confidence, proficiency or a requirement for knowledge refresh.